kenlasko/k8s/manifests/media-apps/calibre/README.md

 6. Press the `Sync` button and wait for the sync to complete.

 The book library is stored on the NAS in the `media/books` folder.

+Also included is a book downloader that integrates with Calibre-Web-Automated, which uses the [Calibre Web Automated Book Downloader](https://github.com/calibrain/calibre-web-automated-book-downloader) to download books.
+Downloaded books are automatically added to the Calibre library.
+Accessible via https://book-dl.ucdialplans.com